-At this point, dear readers, you may want to just move on to the next leg of our Ireland vacation, which I hope to post soon.
+At this point, dear readers, you may want to just move on to the next leg of our Ireland vacation, Ireland Trip to Cobh, Blarney & Dingle Peninsula.
 We’ll visit the port of Cobh and its National Heritage Centre, Blarney Castle and gardens, Killarny, and the breathtakingly beautiful, Dingle Peninsula.

 So, I have to air some grievances here.
 Don’t say I didn’t warn you!
 We had booked our flights with United back in February, before anyone was talking about the U.S. airline issues.
 There are five United flights daily between Pittsburgh and Newark.
 By 7 AM the day we were leaving, United had already cancelled the 4:40 PM flight due to weather.
 Huh?
 Nine plus hours ahead of time?
 Our booking was on the last flight of the day, with a little over two hours layover before the 10 PM overnight to Dublin.